Road Access to Trailhead

 Marion Main Forest Service Road provides access to the Cobalt Lake trailhead.
 The turnoff is 53km from Port Alberni ~5.6km after Sutton Pass.
 The trailhead is 9.6km from the highway.
 Cobalt Lake Trailhead is 400m after the large clearing that is used for the heli staging area near the top of the hill.
 This area can also be used for parking if there is no space at the trailhead.

 A 4×4 or AWD vehicle is required for this gravel road because it is steep and rough in sections.
-Vehicle clearance has not been an issue, but it may be in the future.
+Vehicle clearance can be an issue, cars have been damaged.
 Please do not try to take a 2WD vehicle up the road because 2WD vehicles often spin their tires on hills which make the road even rougher.
 The steepest and longest hill is located at 8km.

 Cobalt Lake Trail